Three-man US-Russian crew returns to Earth from ISS

 The three-man crew had blasted off minus the unusual fanfare in April with around half the world's population living under national lockdowns imposed to contain the spread of the coronavirus.

+They did not face questions from a press pack in Baikonur and were not waved off by family and friends -- both time-honoured traditions before the pandemic.

+Their pre-flight quarantine was also intensified as they eschewed customary sightseeing trips to Moscow from their training base outside the Russian capital.

-The mission coincided with the arrival at the space station in May of the first astronauts to blast off from US soil for almost a decade.
+Their mission also coincided with the arrival at the space station in May of the first astronauts to blast off from US soil for almost a decade.

 Prior to returning from his third mission in space, former US Navy SEAL Cassidy, 50, tweeted a picture of blood samples that astronauts have to submit at various points in their mission, including just before undocking.